OUR TEAM

 Jennifer Blackman is a staff attorney at the Veteran Advocacy Project.
 Jen began her legal career as a fellow at Equal Rights Advocates in San Francisco, California.
 She went on to hold numerous positions at law firms and the Brain Injury Rights Group (BIRG), along with running her own practice.
 She earned a B.A. with distinction in Sociology from McGill University and a J.D. from the Benjamin N. Cardozo School of Law.

-Amy Hozer-Weber, Connie Cabrera, and Sean Milde tabling at an outreach event to veterans and families in Queens, NY.
+Amy Hozer-Weber, Connie Cabrera, and Sean Milde tabling at an outreach event with veterans and families in Queens, NY.

 Amy Hozer-Weber, Connie Cabrera, & Sean Milde conducting outreach.